-- Annual emissions report according to Commission Regulation (EU) No 601/2012 of 21 June 2012 on the monitoring and reporting of greenhouse gas emissions pursuant to Directive 2003/87/EC of the European Parliament and of the Council, for the 5 years before the application - Verification report finding the annual emissions report satisfactory according to Commission Regulation (EU) No 600/2012 of 21 June 2012 on the verification of greenhouse gas emission reports and tonne-kilometre reports and the accreditation of verifiers pursuant to Directive 2003/87/EC of the European Parliament and of the Council, for the 5 years before the application

-- Records of electricity consumption from the grid provided by the supplier, for the 5 years before the application - Records of the useful heat and electricity consumption from cogeneration, both onsite and purchased, for the 5 years before the application
+- Annual emissions report according to Commission Regulation (EU) No 601/2012, for each year of the period to calculate the average - Verification report finding the annual emissions report satisfactory according to Commission Regulation (EU) No 600/20126, for each year of the period to calculate the average - Records of electricity consumption from the grid provided by the supplier, for each year of the period to calculate the average - Records of the useful heat and electricity consumption from cogeneration, both onsite and purchased, for each year of the period to calculate the average.

-Environmental performance of mineral wool and expanded minerals

 Quantis (2012) concluded that mineral wool has a lower impact on climate change and resources than white peat (43% lower in GWP, 48% lower in resources); however, it still has a higher impact than compressed coir pith (30% higher in GWP, 50% higher in resources).
 The energy consumption during the production process contributes to 70% of the Ecosystem quality impacts and to more than half Climate change and Resources.
 In the graphs that this study provides with the results of the different constituents considered, mineral wool results in GWP indicator and Resources indicator comparable to other constituents as bark and perlite.
-Regarding perlite, it was reported that energy consumption for perlite expansion contributes to 70% of the climate change impact.
+Regarding perlite, it was reported that energy consumption for perlite expansion contributes to 70% of the result of its climate change impact indicator.
 Although the study strongly advises against the comparison between constituents providing different functions, such comparison is necessary to outline the environmental performance of mineral wool and expanded minerals in the framework of the product group of growing media.